 Adding live plants to your guppy fish tank can help eliminate toxic waste and provide hiding places for baby guppies.
-Here are some of the best floating or live plants for guppies.
+These are the best live plants for guppies:

 Naja grass (guppy grass) effectively extracts nitrate from the water column, so it can be used in heavily stocked tanks to keep nitrate levels low.
 When allowed to grow densely, guppy grass is a great place for fry to hide and stay safe from other predatory fish.

-Java moss is a living plan that has long stringy leaves that are perfect hiding places for guppies.
+Java moss is a living plant that has long stringy leaves that are perfect hiding places for guppies.
 It anchors to the bottom of the aquarium grows really fast.
 It works well as a natural filter and can be grown without CO2 or fertilizer.
-Buy it on Amazon.

 One of the most popular live aquarium plants and easily found in most fish pet stores.
 Hornwort can either be potted in a substrate or they can float around in the aquarium/tank.
 They grow really fast so they can quickly start providing shelter for your fry.